uptonking/note4yaoo/lib-editor-codemirror-community.md

   - Firecracker was developed at Amazon Web Services to accelerate the speed and efficiency of services like AWS Lambda and AWS Fargate.

 - Very good idea, and you're not alone.
 The upcoming documentation for React will have a similar feature built on Sandpack
-- We've used https://docusaurus.io/docs/markdown-features/code-blocks#int... do do this ourselves.
+- We've used https://docusaurus.io/docs/markdown-features/code-blocks do this ourselves.
 No need to use codesandbox.
   - Docusaurus maintainer here.
 Yes we like MDX and live code blocks to embed natively runnable code in your page.
 I don't like the idea of loading a remote iframe much (at least for most cases using JS).
   - The StackBlitz / WebContainer approach also seems better than a remote VM + iframe
   - We'll likely use a project called React-Runner in the future, quite similar to our current setup (real native embed) but lighter.